I Still Have the Tapes

-He left messages while I was at work.
+He left messages while I was at work, like,

 squeezed into the corner that used to be a broom closet,